DeHecht/cmake-eclipse-helper/README.md

 You require to configure the path of the directory, where the toolchain files are stored.
 The parser uses the following pattern: `toolchain.<name>.cmake`

 The "name" will be picked up by the toolchain context menu.

+See https://github.com/USESystemEngineeringBV/cmake-eclipse-helper/wiki/HowToAddToolchain for more information about how to manage toolchains.

 ## How to use the plug-in?